CaRi-heart technology

 In some cases, a cardiac resynchronisation therapy defibrillator might be implanted, which also has a pacemaker in it.
 This can occur especially if your condition is serious or you're experiencing more than one cardiac condition.

 We provide leading treatment across our five cardiovascular inpatient hospitals and insert 300 pacemakers annually.
-If you're experiencing an arrythmia condition, we can provide quick access to the most effective treatment across our network of outstanding facilities.
+If you're experiencing an arrhythmia condition, we can provide quick access to the most effective treatment across our network of outstanding facilities.

 A CRT procedure aims to make your heart pump more efficiently, getting larger volumes of blood around the body.
 In turn, this can reduce or eliminate symptoms such as dizziness and shortness of breath.
 It can also increase your cardio exercise ability, reducing overall health risks.